ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 The following is a key of useful formula definitions/assumptions

-* total_value - this is the expected total value for the sum_of_components and is used to correct components if automatic correction is applied
+* total_value - this is the total value received for the current period, this value is expected to match the sum_of_components.
+When an automatic correction is possible, the total_value is used to adjust the components when amend_total is false.
 * predictive_value - this is the expected total_value
 * amend_total - this indicates whether the total or
 component values should be automatically corrected